-It’s vacation time, but your wallet is looking a bit thin.
+It’s vacation time, but you’re not looking to break the bank.
 Don’t worry!
-There are lots of tips to take a budget vacation without missing out on the fun!
-Here is a guide with tips for planning a vacation on a budget.
+There are lots of tips to take a trip without missing out on the fun!
+Here are 8 tips for planning your next vacation on a budget.

-You’ve decided where you want to go on your budget vacation.
+You’ve decided where you want to go on your vacation.
 Now you just need to figure out how to get there!
-If you’re flying, it’s always good practice to book as far in advance as possible.
+If you’re flying, it’s always good practice to book as far in advance as possible, although the prices will be best about 7 weeks in advance.
 As a general rule, the closer you are to your flight date, the more expensive the flights will be.
-But that’s not all.
-You should check out a few different websites to compare prices.
+You should also check out a few different websites to compare prices.
 Kayak is a popular one, as are Skyscanner and Expedia.

 When choosing a flight, watch out for those extra fees, which can quickly add up.
 A few airlines still don’t charge extra for baggage or for things like children’s car seats, but many do.
 In addition, sometimes you might notice that a flight is cheaper if you also book a hotel.
 Don’t worry!
 You can book that package deal and just not stay at the hotel.

 As with flights, it pays to book your rental car as soon as you’ve fixed your destination and dates.
 Doing that can save you a bundle on your budget vacation.
 Besides, if you’ve waited too long to reserve over a big holiday, you might get some bad news.
 During high-travel holidays like Thanksgiving or Christmas, you might find there are no more cars available.
 And, if you’re traveling to an out-of-the-way place, there might not be too many cars to go around in the first place.